zygmuntz/the-secret-of-the-big-guys/README.md

 	kin8nm - Spearmint experiment for kin8nm dataset
 	madelon - Spearmin experiment for madelon dataset

 The code in these folders can also be run independently of Spearmint, using `run_once.py`.
+Either way, you will need sofia-ml and Vowpal Wabbit installed.
+We use VW because we like it, although there is also a linear learner in sofia-ml, so you can do both clustering and supervised learning just using sofia-ml.